You have skipped the navigation, tab for page content

 Trial takeaways: How young guns impressed

-The Titans dusted off the cobwebs at Kayo Stadium tonight and new head coach Josh Hannay would have been pleased with what he saw in a first hitout in charge.
+The Titans dusted off the cobwebs at Kayo Stadium on Thursday night and new head coach Josh Hannay would have been pleased with what he saw in a first hit-out in charge.

 In a wet and slippery night, the Titans dominated the first half before the Dolphins hit back in the second stanza.
 The away side regrouped and came home the stronger to win 24-12.

-Titans.com.au took a look at each player in trial one.
+Titans.com.au took a look at each player in the first trial.

-One of the Titans best on the night.
-While he is unlikely to play many NRL Games at fullback unless there are injuries, De Groot showed he had grown on the back of NRL experience in 2025 and will be a strong deputy.
+One of the Titans' best on the night.
+While he is unlikely to play many NRL games at fullback unless there is an injury to Keano Kini, De Groot showed he has grown on the back of NRL experience in 2025 and will be a strong deputy.
 Safe under the high ball and part of a great try saving tackle with Zane Harrison in the first half.
 Moved to left centre in the second half, showing his versatility.
-Only downside was a stint in the sin bin.
+Only downside was a stint in the sin bin for a professional foul.

 2. Siale Faeamani

 Took a while to get his first touch but looked tough to tackle every time from that point on.
 Still building combinations but one to watch in next week's trial against the Storm.
-110 run metres, 43 post-contact.
+Finished with 110 run metres, 43 of those post-contact.

 3. Sunny Kama